The ip access-list command options and arguments

 Router(config-ext-acl)#

 In ACL configuration mode, you create and manage statements.
-The options available to create statements depend on the type of ACL.
+The options available to specify statements depend on the type of ACL.
 If you have selected the standard ACL, the following options will be available.

-Router(config)# ip access-list standard ACL_name
+Router(config)#ip access-list standard ACL_name

 [wildcard_mask] [log]

-Router(config)# ip access-list extended ACL_name
+Router(config)#ip access-list extended ACL_name

 source_IP_address wildcard_mask